A partnership of the National Park Service and the United States Forest Service.

 Getting There

-The Hoover is easily accessible from its southern end (along Highway 120 near Yosemite's Tioga Pass entrance station), as well as from various points along its eastern edge near Highway 395.
-Many hikers pass through this wilderness entering or exiting the Yosemite Wilderness.
+The Hoover is easily reached from its southern end (along Highway 120 near Yosemite’s Tioga Pass entrance station), as well as from various points along its eastern edge near Highway 395.
+Many hikers pass through the Hoover wilderness to visit otherwise remote areas of Yosemite Wilderness.
 See the sidebar for public transportation options.

 WILDERNESS PERMITS